Skip to main content

 Execution Logging

-Keep a permanent record of every time critical flows run:
+Keep a permanent record of every time critical workflows run:

 Current Automation Info → Google Sheets Writer (Execution Log)